Facepunch/garrysmod-requests/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Garry's Mod
 title: ''
 labels: ''
 assignees: ''